• Skip to primary navigation

 This is where the plates move apart and is also called a constructive plate boundary.

-When tectonic plates move apart under the sea the pressure under the crust is reduced which allows hot mantle rock to melt and erupt.
-As the rift increases in size more and more lava erupts and hardens which adds fresh, new rock to the floor of the ocean.
+When tectonic plates move apart under the sea, the pressure under the crust is reduced, allowing hot mantle rock to melt and erupt.
+As the rift increases, more and more lava erupts and hardens, adding fresh, new rock to the ocean floor.

 Convergent Plate Boundary